-Option Grants for the Year Ended December 31, 2000
+Option Grants for the Year Ended December 31, 2004

-The following table sets forth grants of stock options to each of the Named Officers for the year ended December 31, 2000.
-The exercise price per share of each option was equal to the fair market value at the time of the grant, except for the grants to Dr. Hruby.
-The grants to Dr. Hruby were non-Plan grants at a discount of approximately 50% to market.
+The following table sets forth grants of stock options during the year ended December 31, 2004 to anyone who served as Chief Executive Officer and its three highest paid employees.
+The exercise price at the time of the grant was equal to or above the fair market value at the time of the grant.